NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/detonating-gears-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "This snare uses clockwork stressed almost to the breaking point, which activates with a powerful explosion that deals 3d8 piercing damage to the first creature entering the snare's square.
-The creature must attempt a DC 19 Reflex check saving throw.  * * *  **Critical Success** The creature is unaffected.  **Success** The creature takes half damage.  **Failure** The creature takes full damage and 3 bleed damage.  **Critical Failure** The creature takes double damage and 6 bleed damage."
+description: "This snare uses clockwork stressed almost to the breaking point, which activates with a powerful explosion that deals `dice: 3d8` piercing damage to the first creature entering the snare's square.
+The creature must attempt a DC 19 Reflex check saving throw.<br><br>**Critical Success** The creature is unaffected.<br>**Success** The creature takes half damage.<br>**Failure** The creature takes full damage and 3 bleed damage.<br>**Critical Failure** The creature takes double damage and 6 bleed damage."
 powerTitle1:
 actionEconomy1:
 type1: